E-e6/E-e6/README.md

 - Helping younger students learn coding
 - Learning from mentors, hackathons & challenges

-## 📫 Connect With Me
+## Connect With Me Via

 - 📨 Reach out via GitHub discussions or issues
-- 💡 Let’s collaborate on beginner-friendly Python or game dev projects!
+-  Let’s collaborate on beginner-friendly Python or game dev projects!

 **Goals**
-- 🎓 Get accepted into Brown, MIT, Stanford, or ETH Zurich to study computer science and aerospace engineering
+- 🎓 Get accepted into Brown, MIT, Stanford, or ETH Zurich to study computer science and aerodynamics or aerospace engineering
-- 🚀 Build intelligent software that powers space exploration (Mars and beyond!)
+-  Build intelligent software that powers space exploration (Mars and beyond!)
-- 🧠 Create AI tools to improve human creativity, productivity, and education
+-  Create AI tools to improve human creativity, productivity, and education
-- 💸 Become a billionaire founder by solving real-world problems with deep tech
+-  Become a billionaire founder by solving real-world problems with deep tech
-- 👩‍🚀 Contribute to the development of autonomous systems for interplanetary travel
+-  Contribute to the development of autonomous systems for interplanetary travel
-- 🌱 Launch a global platform to teach kids how to code (especially girls in STEM)
+-  Launch a global platform to teach kids how to code (especially girls in STEM)
-- 🧬 Help make life multiplanetary through engineering, code, and innovation
+-  Help make life multiplanetary through engineering, code, and innovation

-## 💡 What Drives Me
+##  What Drives Me

 I believe in combining technology and imagination to solve the biggest problems facing humanity—from climate change to space travel.
-I want to build the future, not just study it
+I want to help progress future design for aerodynamics and vehicles to build the future, not just study it.